The Brown Chronicle

 On Fri, we spent time with the Brown's in SL.
 Jessica planned an amazing party for Benson since his birthday was the day of the viewing and obviously a little overlooked.
 I was struggling to get Katie's situation off my mind.
 The violent nature of her passing was especially getting to me but I didn't say anything to anybody.
 Vicki suggested that we go to the temple while John was officiating a session.
 We were out at Jessica's house and made it back and to the session.
 It was nothing short of a miracle.
 James and I had no temple clothes, and I had no recommend.
 Vicki called John and asked him to get all the clothes ready for me so we could just go straight in.
 He also told the people at the recommend desk to look me up ahead of time so I could get in.
 They can look up your name and recommend status with just an id now!
 We got to the temple at about 6:23, for the 6:30 session.

-I rushed to go to the waiting room, but they were already taking people up to the first instructional room.
-I came face to face with Evey and Doug...my aunt and uncle!
-I gave her the biggest hug and cried a little.
-I can't even describe the relief it was to see them!
+I rushed to go to the waiting room, but they were already taking people up to the first instructional room, so I came face to face with Evy and Doug--my aunt and uncle!
+I gave her the biggest hug and cried.
+I can't even describe the relief it was to see them.
 It was so nice to have someone who knew what I'm going through and who loved Katie as well.
 The biggest, most obvious tender mercy I have ever experienced.
 At that moment I knew the Lord was aware of me and would help me get through this.
 Even if my heart was still aching and my questions weren't all answered.

 Saturday, September 9, 2017